 Individuals who abuse meth are at a heightened risk of contracting sexually transmitted diseases (STDs) because of the drug’s impact on libido.
 Meth can simulate sexual arousal as well as increase the level of adrenaline that provides the stamina for sexual interaction.
 When combined with the effect of impaired judgment, those who abuse meth are more likely to engage in risky sexual behaviors.

 In addition to the physical repercussions of methamphetamine abuse, the drug may also lead to behavioral problems such as mood swings, social withdrawal, financial problems, and relationship problems.
 If you suspect that a loved one is battling this form of addiction, detoxing from meth is the first step to getting clean.

-How to Detox from Meth
+How to Detox From Meth

 If you or someone you know is showing meth addiction symptoms and you want to seek the help you need, then look no further.
-Our detox program for methamphetamine is designed to guide you through any and all withdrawal symptoms you may experience.
+Our detox program for methamphetamine is designed to guide you through any withdrawal symptoms you may experience.

 Common meth withdrawal symptoms include:

 - Muscle pain and spasms

 - Appetite change